Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 How many days do you need in Ohio?

 For one region, two to four days can work well.
-For a larger Ohio road trip that includes Cedar Point, Lake Erie, Columbus, Cleveland, Cincinnati, Hocking Hills, or Amish Country, five to seven days gives you more breathing room.
+For a broader Ohio road trip that includes Cedar Point, Lake Erie, Cleveland, Columbus, Cincinnati, Hocking Hills, Dayton, Toledo, or Amish Country, five to seven days gives you more breathing room.

 Is Cedar Point worth visiting?